FIFA boss Blatter wants IOC age limit scrapped

 The IOC has been accused in the past of being out of touch with younger generations and an extension of the age limit would only increase that perception.

-IOC President Thomas Bach has launched a wide review of the organisation as a way to revamp it.
+IOC President Thomas Bach has launched a wide review of the organization as a way to revamp it.

 Any decision on the age limit will be taken in December.